 (3) Where the Minister recommends that the consideration of a matter to which subsection (2) does not apply but which is the subject of an advertisement under section 49(1) should be permitted to continue beyond the period referred to in subsection (1)(a), the Governor may by regulation extend that period from time to time for such further period as the Governor thinks fit and make such further provision as may be necessary or desirable to enable the consideration of the matter to be concluded.

-54. Amendments to the Register, and removal of an entry
+54. Amending and removing entries in Register

 (1) Where the Minister is of the opinion, having regard to any advice given by the Council, that an entry in the Register should be —